pattonsgirl/CEG3120/Projects/Project4/README.md

      - apache2 or nginx is fine
    - on each instance, change the hostname and Tag name to be unique for each system

-The deliverable for this part is the CloudFormation template included in your repo folder.
+**The deliverable for this part is the CloudFormation template in your Project 4 folder.**

 ## Part 2 - Setup Load Balancing TODOs

-Setup the following and add documentation or screenshots to your `README.md` file as specified.
+**Using the instances created by your CloudFormation template, setup the following and add documentation or screenshots to your `README.md` file as specified.**

-1. Create an `/etc/hosts` OR `.ssh/config` file on each system that correlates hostnames to private IPs.
+1. Create an `/etc/hosts` OR `.ssh/config` file on each system that correlates hostnames to private IPs of systems within the subnet (your instances).
    - Description of how file is configured
 2. Document how to SSH in between the systems utilizing their private IPs.
 3. **_HAProxy configuration & documentation requirements_**